Kuznetsov-100-Rads-Bar/P12-SportSee-OCR/README.md

 - SportSee API only contains data for users with id 12 and 18.
 - user 18 has an alternative version of the chart "Sessions average duration", more relevant than the one on the Figma mock-up.

+- In the .env file you can use the mocked API or the real API, just change "REACT_APP_IS_MOCK_ACTIVE"

 ## LEARN MORE

 You can read more